Deck construction is considered an addition to a home, and therefore requires permits and inspections to ensure it’s safe.

 - Plumbing Permit for all installations of plumbing and gas piping systems

-Building a deck can either be an express review or a route-through review, depending on the complexity of the project.
+Building a deck can either be an express review or a walk-thru review, depending on the complexity of the project.

 Construction Document Requirements